-

 2 years from date of purchase for Apple Watch Edition

-Two years from AppleCare+ purchase date for Apple Watch, HomePod, iPad, iPhone, iPod, or Apple- or Beats-branded headphones
+Two years, or for however long the plan remains active if different, from AppleCare+ purchase date for Apple Watch, HomePod, iPad, iPhone, iPod, AirPods or Beats-branded products, or Apple Vision Pro

 *This page has been prepared by Apple and its contents are not endorsed by any third party.